The Geometry of G$_2$, Spin(7), and Spin(8)-models: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Paolo Aluffi, Lara Anderson, Patrick Jefferson, Shu-Heng Shao, Washington Taylor, and Shing-Tung Yau for helpful discussions.
-M.E. and M.J.K. are grateful to the the Field Institute and Virginia Tech for their hospitality during part of this research.
+M.E. and M.J.K. are grateful to the Field Institute and Virginia Tech for their hospitality during part of this research.
 M.J.K. would like to thank the organizers of the 2018 Summer Workshop at the Simons Center for Geometry and Physics for their hospitality and support during part of this work.
 The authors are thankful to all the participants of the workshop ``A Three-Workshop Series on the Mathematics and Physics of F-theory'' supported by the National Science Foundation (NSF) grant DMS-1603247.
-M.E. is supported in part by the National Science Foundation (NSF) grant DMS-1406925 ``Elliptic Fibrations and String Theory''.
-Part of this research was conducted while R.J. was an Economic Design Fellow at the Harvard Center of Mathematical Sciences and Applications.
-R.J. was supported by the Harvard College Research Program.
-M.J.K. is supported by the National Science Foundation (NSF) grant PHY-1352084.
-M.J.K. is thankful to Daniel Jafferis for his guidance and constant support.
+M.E. is supported in part by the National Science Foundation (NSF) grant DMS-1406925 and DMS-1701635 ``Elliptic Fibrations and String Theory''.
+Part of this research was conducted while Jagadeesan was an Economic Design Fellow at the Harvard Center of Mathematical Sciences and Applications.
+Jagadeesan gratefully acknowledges the support of a National Science Foundation Graduate Research Fellowship under Grant No. DGE-1745303.
+M.J.K. was supported by the National Science Foundation (NSF) grant PHY-1352084.